 The processor selected on the armasm command line does not support this instruction.
-Check the ARM Architecture Reference Manual, section 4.2, "ARM instructions and architecture versions".
-This may occur when attempting to use halfword instructions on an old architecture that does not support halfwords, e.g. "STRH r0,[r1]" assembled with "-cpu 3"
+Check the ARM Architecture Reference Manual.
+This may occur when attempting to use halfword instructions on an old architecture that does not support halfwords, e.g. "STRH r0,[r1]" assembled with "--cpu 3"